-CSA follows the West Branch Area School District regarding cancellations, delays, or early dismissals due to inclement weather.
-In case of a delay, closing, or early dismissal, parents will receive a call from the school.
-Also, please listen to a radio station or watch a television station that lists West Branch closings and delays whenever these decisions are suspected.
+CSA watches the West Branch Area School District and the Clearfield Area School District regarding cancellations, delays, or early dismissals due to inclement weather.
+In case of a delay, closing, or early dismissal, parents will receive a message from the school.
+Please watch for closings and delays whenever these decisions are suspected.
 Develop a plan for your child to follow when an early dismissal occurs.
-When school is canceled, school activities are also canceled.